priya006/Page-Object-Model/README.md

 Data is entered in the spread sheet `TestData`.
 The class `DataProviderForExcel` reads the data from the spreadsheet and feeds into the test with the help of TestNG @Dataprovider annotation.

 ### How to execute a particular Suite Xml file using TestNG Maven surefire plugin
-Run the test using maven sure fire plugin with commands `mvn clean install` and `mvn test`
+1. Run the test using maven sure fire plugin with commands `mvn clean install` and `mvn test`
+2. The plugin gives sure-fire reports at the end of the run in IDE console

 ```
 <build>
         <plugins>